makrai/notes/fabbri2007-SummEval.md

   * Maynez+ (2020) conducted a
     * large-scale study of abstractive summarizers' faithfulness
     * improving factual faithfulness is a critical issue in summarization
-    * ROUGE and BertScore, are not sufficient to study the problem at hand
+    * ROUGE and BertScore are not sufficient to study the problem at hand
   * Durmus+ (2020) and Wang+ (2020) similarly examine faithfulness evaluation,
     * proposing question answering frameworks as a means of evaluation